REZ3X/rejaka_web/public/blog/posts/laravelSetup/index.md

 laravel new laravel_app
 ```

-> Disclaimer: In this step there is error in mine which is caused because I use zsh terminal so here is the solution.
+> Note: If you're using zsh terminal, you might encounter an error.
+Here's the solution.

 ![Laravel Error](./laravelerror.png "Laravel Error")

 That’s because Zsh doesn’t know where the Laravel binary is.
 Let’s fix it.

-### 🛠️ Add Laravel to PATH (For zsh user)
+### Add Laravel to PATH (For zsh users)

 5. First, get the global binary path: